Our best-in-class Quiche Florentine is flavorful and fabulous. Makes a great brunch buffet item and can be baked alongside Quiche Lorraine.

 - Reduce oven temperature to 325°F.

-- To cook the spinach, place it and two tablespoons water in a microwave-safe, lidded container and cook on high until just hot, about four minutes depending on your microwave.
+- To cook the spinach, place it into a microwave-safe, lidded container and cook on high until just hot, about four minutes depending on your microwave.

-- When cool enough to handle, place spinach in a fine-mesh strainer and press out all the liquid you can with a fork or spoon, or with your fingers.
+- When cool enough to handle, place spinach in a fine-mesh strainer and squeeze out all the liquid you can with a fork or spoon, or with your fingers.

 - Gently spread spinach mixture and cheese evenly over bottom of crust.